2015 Company Profiles

 Shakespeare Week 14 - 20 March 2016

 The company has worked closely with The Shakespeare Birthplace Trust as a launch partner for Shakespeare Week, an annual celebration of Shakespeare for primary school children throughout the UK.

-SATTF offered Comedy and Magic in Shakespeare Workshops to primary school aged children in Bristol during the first Shakespeare Week, March 17 - 23, 2014.
-Several Bristol Primary Schools took part, exploring magic and comedy capers of some of Shakespeare's finest plays.
-Educational Workshops are pre-arranged and held on-site at participating primary schools.
-This year the theme is Friend and Foes and will explore friendship and gang rivalry through the close relationships of Romeo, Juliet and Mercutio and the antipathy between the Capulets and the Montagues.
-For more details about Shakespeare Week 2015 please phone 0117 963 3054 or email email@example.com.
+We launched our Shakespeare Week workshops in March 2014 with the theme Comedy and Magic, exploring magic and comedy capers of some of Shakespeare's finest plays.
+This year the theme was Friend and Foes and explored friendship and gang rivalry through the close relationships of Romeo, Juliet and Mercutio and the antipathy between the Capulets and the Montagues.

 WORKSHOPS AND EDUCATION OUTREACH WORK